-Multi-DMZ
+DMZ

-This feature, if enabled, allows one (1) or more computers on your LAN to be exposed to all users on the Internet.
-You can set a DMZ PC for each WAN IP address.
-If you only have 1 WAN IP addresses, only 1 DMZ PC can be used.

-This allows unrestricted 2-way communication between the "DMZ PC" and other Internet users or Servers.
+This feature, if enabled, allows one (1) computer on your LAN to be exposed to all users on the Internet, allowing unrestricted 2-way communication between the "DMZ PC" and other Internet users or Servers.

-- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must select the PC to be used as the "DMZ PC". - To use more than one (1) DMZ, your ISP must assign multiple fixed IP addresses to you.
-You must enter each IP address; you can then assign a DMZ PC for each IP address.
+- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must select the PC to be used as the "DMZ PC". - The DMZ feature can be Enabled and Disabled on the Advanced Internet screen.